 Our student-led activities take place during the school day through an activity period that meets once every two weeks, though many meet outside of this time as well at times determined by the students and faculty advisor.

 Whether inspiring artistic expression for our award-winning art and literary magazine, Impressions, pursuing a passion for singing, dance, and film, or preparing for competitions for Model United Nations or the Debate Team, our students learn leadership and organizational skills that will serve them well in school and in life.
-Students who have been exposed to ideas in the classroom extend their excitement by creating opportunities such as Feminism In Literature and Game Theory.
-Students became excited about renewable technologies through an assembly and tried their hand at innovating by building a solar powered phone charging station in the Architectural Design and Engineering Club.
+Students who have been exposed to ideas in the classroom extend their excitement by creating opportunities such as Game Theory, Data Science Club, Human Rights Now!, Outing Club, and Architecture and Engineering Club.
 Through their independence and work with peers, students learn about their own strengths and how to navigate around obstacles.